-To support the NEM's transition to predominately renewable energy generation, it was identified that an additional connection between Tasmania and Victoria is required to provide more dispatchable energy.
+To support the NEM's transformation to predominately renewable energy generation, it was identified that an additional connection between Victoria and Tasmania is required to provide more dispatchable energy.
 This additional connection would allow for the efficient use of energy generated by current renewable energy developments and encourage new renewable energy development in both regions.